 - Make sure that your sick child’s things are not shared with anyone else unless it has been washed and sterilised.

 Rheumatic fever can have severe implications on the health of your child’s body.
-Making sure that your child gets the adequate amount of medical attention is key to managing this condition.
-Follow the basic rules of hygiene in order to avoid a streptococcus-bacteria infection which is the precursor to the disease.
+Making sure that your child gets an adequate amount of medical attention is key to managing this condition.
+Follow the basic rules of hygiene in order to avoid a streptococcus bacteria infection, which is the precursor to the disease.